eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 ## Step 6: Verify the Saved Data

-After saving the data, you can verify the output by using the %sql interpretor which will pick-up our Delta Lake table from the metadata store
+After saving the data, you can verify the output by using the %sql interpreter which will pick-up our Delta Lake table from the metadata store
 ```